 All crabs are not alike.
 There are many different kinds.
 They differ in shape, color, and habits.
-Some are not at all pretty, but others are very beautiful.
+They are different and yet very beautiful.
 Some crabs make houses in the sand, while others live in holes in the rocks.
 All are very special and fun to study.

-The spider crab has long, thin legs.
-The front of its exoskeleton, which is over its head, is not wide but comes to a sharp point.
-This point helps it dig its way into sand and mud.
+crab has long, thin legs.
+The front of its exoskeleton,

+which is over its

+The spider

-Spider Crab
+Japanese Spider Crab